Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Transportation-cost inequalities

 Upon substituting this into \eqref{eq:optimal_coupling_div}, we get

-where the third line relies on integration by parts, the fourth line follows from the inequality $\ln t \le t - 1$ for $t > 0$, and the last line holds due to \eqref{eq: W_2 squared}.
+where equality~(a) relies on integration by parts, inequality~(b) follows from the inequality $\ln t \le t - 1$ for $t > 0$ and since $h$ is monotonic increasing and differentiable, and equality~(c) holds due to \eqref{eq: W_2 squared}.
 This shows that $\mu = G$ satisfies ${\rm T}_2(1)$, so the proof of Theorem~\ref{thm:Gaussian_T2} for $n=1$ is complete.
 Finally, this theorem is generalized for an arbitrary $n$ by tensorization via Proposition~\ref{prop:TC_tensorization}. \end{proof}

-We now get to the main result of this section, namely that dimension-free Gaussian concentration and ${\rm T}_2$ are equivalent:
+We get in the following to the main result of this section, namely that dimension-free Gaussian concentration and ${\rm T}_2$ inequalities are equivalent: